inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 They are easy to modify:  you may modify a path in the group or add a path and see immediatly the result on the canvas.
 From the LPE dialog you may change the number of rows and columns, again seeing immediatly the result.

-You may use these tilings or create your tilings, it is really easy to do.
+You may use these tilings or create your tilings, it is really fun and easy to do.

 To create the clothline design, besides tilings, we need cloth shapes.